Pakistani textbooks controversies: Punjab Curriculum and Textbook Board Controversies

 In 2020, the Punjab Curriculum and Textbook Board (PCTB) banned a known one hundred (100) textbooks, either in consideration of being deemed unethical, illegal or for being against what is known as the two-nation theory.
 Some other books were also said to be banned as being blasphemous & against religion.

 Malala Yousafzai

-On July 12, 2021, the All Pakistan Private Schools Federation (APPSF), an apex body, allegedly representing over two hundred thousand schools, across Pakistan, celebrated I am not Malala Day, due to her views against the institution of marriage.
+On July 12, 2021, the All Pakistan Private Schools Federation (APPSF), an apex body, allegedly representing over two hundred thousand schools, across Pakistan, celebrated "I am not Malala Day", due to her views against the institution of marriage.
 On the same day, according to Imran Gabol, PCTB confiscated social studies textbooks of standard seven, published by Oxford University Press, allegedly for printing the picture of Malala Yousufzai on a list of important personalities.
-The Human Rights Commission of Pakistan (HECP) took exception to the PCTB action whereas the Federal Minister for Information as well as the Broadcasting Chaudhry Fawad Hussain distanced his political party from the PCTB decision.
+The Human Rights Commission of Pakistan (HECP) took exception to the PCTB action whereas the Federal Minister for Information and Broadcasting Chaudhry Fawad Hussain distanced his political party from the PCTB decision.
 The PCTB itself explained away the controversy saying the published books did not obtain their no objection certificate.